Shard polytopes: Minkowski geometry of shard polytopes

 where~$\triangle_J \eqdef \conv \set{\b{e}_j}{j \in J}$ is a face of the standard simplex~$\triangle_{[n]}$. \end{definition}

-Finally, for the parametrization in terms of right hand sides, we use inner normal vectors and supermodular functions (rather than outer normal vectors and submodular functions as in \cref{prop:deformedPermutahedraZ}) to fit the original presentation of~\cite{Postnikov, ArdilaBenedettiDoker}.
+Finally, for the parametrization in terms of heights, we use inner normal vectors and supermodular functions (rather than outer normal vectors and submodular functions as in \cref{prop:deformedPermutahedraZ}) to fit the original presentation of~\cite{Postnikov, ArdilaBenedettiDoker}.

 \begin{definition} For a family~$\coeffRHS \eqdef (\coeffRHS_R)_{R \in \nonsing}$ of real parameters such that~$\coeffRHS_R + \coeffRHS_S \le \coeffRHS_{R \cup S} + \coeffRHS_{R \cap S}$ (with the convention that~$\coeffRHS_R = 0$ for~$|R| \le 1$), we define the caged deformed permutahedron